Although digital marketing is all the rage these days, offline marketing and traditional advertising media are still forces to be reckoned with.

 For in-depth analysis of webcam eye-tracking accuracy check the following articles:

-Either your own participants or RealEye testers.
+Either your own or RealEye participants.
 You can invite your users or panel and share the study with them using a participation link.
 All they need to have is a laptop/PC with a webcam.